mollydorman23/stock-analysis/README.md

 ### Purpose
 The purpose of this project was to refactor a previously written VBA macro that was created to run analysis on the trading volume and the return on investment (ROI) for the aforementioned stocks.
 The result of the analysis should inform which green energy companies are the best investments, based on how the stock value grew or fell over time.

-The initial VBA code was written as part of the Module 2 VBA segments, and the deliverable for the Module 2 challenge is to sucessfully refactor the code in a way that makes it run more efficiently.
+The initial VBA code was written as part of the Module 2 VBA segments.
+The deliverable for the Module 2 challenge is to sucessfully refactor the code in a way that makes it run more efficiently, using the vbs code template provided as a starting place.
 Streamlining code to operate more efficiently is critical when you are working with large data sets.

 ## Results
 Green energy stock had a positive ROI overall in 2017 and a negative ROI in 2018.